tduchars/cosmos-news-project/front-end-nc-news/README.md

-## cosmos news - FrontEnd Project by Tony Duchars
+## FrontEnd Project by Tony Duchars

-## Built on NC News backEnd API
+## Built on the NC News backEnd API

 FOLLOW THE INSTRUCTIONS FOR LOCAL HOSTING.
 ALSO INCLUDES RECOMMENDED USAGE.
-FINALLY CONCLUDES WITH VALUABLE LESSONS TAKEN FROM PROJECT.
+FINALLY CONCLUDES WITH SOME LESSONS TAKEN FROM PROJECT.

 ## INSTRUCTIONS